 - Customer name and address.

-Certificate of Data Destruction Template
+BitRaser Certificate of Data Destruction Template for Drive Eraser software.

-Being a documented proof of erasure, a CoD ensures that an organization collecting, handling, or processing data acts responsibly by destroying data that is no more required to ensure data privacy and data protection as mandated by global regulatory norms.
-Hence, organizations must hire service providers or use tools like BitRaser that offer a Certificate of Destruction as proof to permanently destroy the data that is not required further.
-It is a resilient approach to ensure that devices are no longer exposed to bad actors, thereby mitigating liability risks.
+Being a documented proof of erasure, a Certificate of Data Destruction (CoD) ensures that an organization collecting, handling, or processing data acts responsibly by destroying data that is no longer required to ensure data privacy and protection as mandated by global regulatory norms.
+Hence, organizations must hire service providers or use software tools like BitRaser that generate a Certificate of Destruction as proof of data destruction.
+It is a resilient approach to ensure that sensitive and confidential data stored on devices that are no longer needed is protected and is not exposed to bad actors, thereby mitigating liability risks.